Apororhynchus: Taxonomy

-The first species in this order to be described was Apororhynchus hemignathi which was originally named Arhynchus hemignathi by Arthur Shipley in 1896.
-The name Arhynchus was chosen based on the characteristic absence of a proboscis in this species of Acanthocephala.
-It was later renamed Apororhynchus (along with the family name Apororhynchidae) by Shipley in 1899 due to the name Arhynchus having been used by Dujean in 1834 for a beetle.
+In 1896, Arthur Shipley discovered an Acanthocephalan so markedly different from others that he created a new family, Arhynchidae, and genus, Arhynchus, for the new species A. hemignathi.
+The name Arhynchus derives from the Ancient Greek word rhúnkhos, which means snout, nose, or beak, was chosen based on the characteristic absence of a proboscis in this species of Acanthocephala.
+It was later renamed Apororhynchus (along with the family name Apororhynchidae) by Shipley in 1899 due to the name Arhynchus having been used by Dejean in 1834 for a beetle.

+The second species to be named was Apororhynchus aculeatus by Meyer in 1931 from a single specimen found at the Berlin Museum which was identical in all respects to the A. hemignathi apart from the host, location, and numerous fine spines on the proboscis.
+The third species in this genus to be named was Apororhynchus amphistomi and is also the first to be discovered in North America.
+It was described by Byrd and Denton in 1949 from a single sample from each of two species of warblers.

 The National Center for Biotechnology Information does not indicate that any phylogenetic analysis has been published on Apororhynchida that would confirm its position as a unique order in the class Archiacanthocephala.
 The lack of morphological features such as an absence of a muscle plate, a midventral longitudinal muscle, lateral receptacle flexors, and an apical sensory organ when compared to the other three orders of class Archiacanthocephala indicate it is an early offshoot (basal).